OGRECave/ogre-next/Docs/src/manual/hlms.md

 ### \@property( expression ) {#HlmsPreprocessorSyntaxProperty}

 Checks whether the variables in the expression are true, if so, the text inside the block is printed.
-Must be finazlied with @end.
+Must be finalised with \@end.
 The expression is case sensitive.
 When the variable hasn't been declared, it evaluates to false.